frequency-chain/frequency/designdocs/provider_boosting_implementation.md

 ### NEW: ProviderBoostRewardPools, CurrentEraProviderBoostTotal
-The storage of the total amount staked for the ProviderBoostHistoryLimit number of eras is divided into chunks of BoundedBTreeMaps, which store Key = RewardERa, Value = Total stake for that era.
+The storage of the total amount staked for the ProviderBoostHistoryLimit number of eras is divided into chunks of BoundedBTreeMaps, which store Key = RewardEra, Value = Total stake for that era.
 The chunks are updated in rotating fashion in order to minimize reads and writes for listing individual rewards, claiming individual rewards, and changing to a new Reward Era, when necessary, during `on_initialize`.